skylight-hq/skylight.digital/_blog_posts/geoff_mulligan_interview.md

 **Chris Cairns: Why did you decide to join?**

 **Geoff Mulligan:** I want IoT to truly move from hype to reality, and to advocate for open and interoperable solutions where IoT can create new opportunities and solutions to solve real-world problems.
 I don't want IoT be just another way to sell us more stuff we didn't know we needed in the first place.
-Just as the government helped by building the original ARPANET, which led to the Internet of today, I believe that the Skylight team can help the government leverage the power of IoT to drive improvements in healthcare, energy, transportation, water management, manufacturing, and elsewhere.
+Just as the government helped by building the original ARPANET, which led to the internet of today, I believe that the Skylight team can help the government leverage the power of IoT to drive improvements in healthcare, energy, transportation, water management, manufacturing, and elsewhere.

 **Chris Cairns: What have you worked on so far?**